Cohen-Or/cohen-or.github.io/posts/rsaa2.md

 ef.portfolio_performance(verbose=True)
 ```

 We can follow the article setup as demonstrated in the code above or specify our target risk or target return with the ``efficient_risk`` and ``efficient_return`` functions.
-For reproducibility purposes I wrapped the framework detailed in the previous post within a python class ``JmXgbRegime`` that upon fitting to historic data provides the expected returns given its prediction for the forthcoming market regime for each asset class.
+For reproducibility purposes, I wrapped the JM-XGB framework detailed in the previous post within a python class ``JmXgbRegime`` that upon fitting to historic data provides the expected returns given its prediction for the forthcoming market regime for each asset class.

 PyPortfolioOpt also provides more advanced optimization models, for example optimizing along the efficient mean-semivariance frontier which instead of penalising volatility seeks to only penalise downside volatility.
-The visualization functions are useful for plotting the covariance matrix, portfolio weights or the efficient frontier with simple interface.

 ![Efficient Frontier Plot](/images/rsaa5.png)

 ## Backtest Results
-To evaluate the added value of incorporating the market regime signal in the asset allocation decision process, the researches compared the performance of three allocation methods both with and without the regime signals.
-The table below lists the annualized performance metrics for each method tested on a 16-year period (2007-2023).
+To evaluate the added value of incorporating the market regime signal in the asset allocation decision process, the researchers compared the performance of three allocation methods both with and without the regime signals.

+![annualized performance comparison](/images/rsaa6.png)
+Annualized performance metrics for each allocation method tested between 2007-2023.
 A 60/40 allocation between equity, real-estate, high-yield and commodities (60) and the three-bonds indexes (40) was added as a benchmark.

-![annualized performance comparison](/images/rsaa6.png)
+Source: [2]

 Evidently, the market regimes signal improved every allocation method and generated higher returns with lower downside risk.
 This dual sided improvement highlights the appeal of this framework to a wide range of investors with different risk aversion characteristics and investment objectives.
 The wealth curves below showcase the consistent outperformance of the enhanced asset allocation version of all methods.

 ![wealtch curve](/images/rsaa7.png)
 ![wealtch curve](/images/rsaa8.png)
 ![wealtch curve](/images/rsaa9.png)
+Wealth curves of the JM-XGB enhanced vs. standard allocation method.
+Source: [2]

 ## Conclusion

 Diversification is known to be the only free-lunch in investing and the corner-stone of sound portfolio management.
 The effect of an adaptable approach to asset allocation is substantial yet largely dependent on the portfolio manager's ability to form accurate return expectations for every asset class.

-With thorough analysis, intelligent selection of input features and clever use of state-of-the-art models we can develop good predictions and enrich our asset allocation framework.
+A taw-aware implementation of this strategy can also increase our net return and generate a tax-alpha.
+In the most basic level it entails switching the ETFs that are used to track an index upon an end of a bear regime to lower the coast basis.

 As always, please don't hesitate to send me any feedback, questions or suggestions you have!

 ___